cecobask/imdb-trakt-sync/README.md

 ## Run the application locally
 1. Clone the repository to your machine
 2. [Create a Trakt API application](https://trakt.tv/oauth/applications).
 Give it a name and use `urn:ietf:wg:oauth:2.0:oob` as redirect uri.
-The rest of the fields can be left empty
+The rest of the fields can be left empty.
 3. Make a copy of the [.env.example](.env.example) file and name it `.env`
 4. Populate all the environment variables in that file using the existing values as reference
 5. Make sure you have GoLang installed on your machine.
 If you do not have it, [this is how you can install it](https://go.dev/doc/install).